pietrocinaglia/corte/README.md

 ## Usage <a name="usage"></a>

-**CoRTE** allows for constructing (real-world) temporal networks from age-related gene expression data
+**tGeCoNet** allows for constructing (real-world) temporal networks from age-related gene expression data

 You can choose the method that best suits your data and use case.